travis-ci/travis.rb/README.md

     #56 passed:   Pull Request #5 Merge branch 'master' into hh-multiline-encrypt
     #49 passed:   Pull Request #5 improve output
     #48 passed:   Pull Request #5 let it generate accessor for line splitting automatically

+#### `init`

+    Usage: travis init [language] [file] [options]
+        -h, --help                       Display help
+        -i, --[no-]interactive           be interactive and colorful
+        -E, --[no-]explode               don't rescue exceptions
+            --skip-version-check         don't check if travis client is up to date -e, --api-endpoint URL           Travis API server to talk to --pro                        short-cut for --api-endpoint 'https://api.travis-ci.com/'
+            --org                        short-cut for --api-endpoint 'https://api.travis-ci.org/'
+            --staging                    talks to staging system
+        -t, --token [ACCESS_TOKEN]       access token to use --debug                      show API requests
+            --adapter ADAPTER            Faraday adapter to use for HTTP requests -r, --repo SLUG                  repository to use (will try to detect from current git clone) -s, --skip-sync                  don't trigger a sync if the repo is unknown -f, --force                      override .travis.yml if it already exists -k, --skip-enable                do not enable project, only add .travis.yml

+When setting up a new project, you can run `travis init` to generate a `.travis.yml` and [enable](#enable) the project:

+    $ travis init java
+    .travis.yml file created!
+    travis-ci/java-example: enabled :)

 #### `logs`